 12. The Devil In The Detail

 Mary realises that her father’s plan to liberate the POWs in Hong Kong was part a much bigger plan by American Airforce Commander in China, General Chennault.
 He wanted to retake Hong Kong from the Japanese but, more ambitiously, he wanted to use China as an air-base from which to attack the Japanese homeland.
 After a political battle against General Stilwell, who wanted a land war in Burma, Chennault’s plan was agreed by the Allied Powers at the Trident Conference in May 1943.
 But the air offensive never happened – due to a clerical error and feuding strategic factions.
-Instead, countless lives were lost in the blood and sweat-stained jungles of Burma and in the exhausted. war-torn landscape of China.

 13. Onward Journey